A research project by Vermeir & Heiremans and Luke Mason

 Spa towns are unique physical witnesses to Europe's scientific, social and cultural history.
 The towns were often considered territories of peace and their tolerance was conducive to diplomatic meetings.
 They have made an important contribution to the formation and development of the civic fabric that formed the basis for a democratic European society.
 At the same time, they were exclusive notable locations for international political assemblies, conferences and exhibitions.

 7 Walks connects the ecology of the arts with a natural commons: water.
 The project focuses on water sources as specific case studies and develops 'walking' as a performative methodology.
 Walking being part of the cure next to drinking water, 7 Walks treads in the footsteps of historical walkers.
 These past visitors to spa towns are selected on the basis of their often outspoken ideas on ownership.
-The project is an invitation to a wide audience, and to experts from different disciplines to reenact these historical walks to water sources together.
-Starting from a specific point in the history of a site, the walks aims to trigger a true 'clashing of minds' on a variety of questions related to ownership.
+The project is an invitation to a wide audience, and to experts from different disciplines to re-enact these historical walks to water sources together.
+Starting from a specific point in the history of a site, the walks aim to trigger a true 'clashing of minds' on a variety of questions related to ownership.

 Instalments of 7 Walks to date: